 The project is launched with the ten-year anniversary Threads exhibition at Winchester Discovery Centre, which celebrates Alice’s signature public art work, Looking Forwards to the Past, on 28th October 2017.
 The fully realised exhibition will take place at the Whitworth Art Gallery Manchester in September 2018.

-Alice Kettle will donate half of the profits from artwork sales to charities supporting displaced people.
+Alice Kettle will donate profits from artwork sales to charities supporting displaced people.